Lite-R/WaFL/README.md

 # WaFL
-First Application in the World of iOS - Just a concept with some UI Elements from the web.
-Nothing serious.
+iOS Application parsing HTML Metadata to provide Mensa Menus operated by Studierendenwerk Hamburg

+Disclaimer: UI Elements have been taken from the web and no ownership is claimed for the same.

 v0.2 is designed purely for iPhone 5s running iOS 8.0 or later